Two-Phase Commit

 • NO: "Something prevents me from committing"

-The coordinator waits for all votes.
-This is the vulnerability window — if the coordinator crashes now, participants are stuck waiting with locks held.
+The coordinator now waits for all votes.
+This is the vulnerability window — participants hold their locks until the coordinator replies, so if the coordinator crashes here they are stuck (see the last step).

 Since all participants voted YES, the coordinator: